 This course is provided by CYBAEA who are experts in the analysis of commercial data to gain knowledge and genuine understanding of your markets and customers.

-The “more than analytics company”, CYBAEA are experts in exploiting those insights and execute on that knowledge within the business to deliver profits and sustainable advantage.
+As the “more than analytics company” we understand how to exploit those insights and execute on that knowledge within the business to deliver profits and sustainable advantage.

-The teacher is usually Allan Engelhardt who is an expert with 24 years experience in big data analysis and more than 10 years experience with R.
+The teacher is usually Allan Engelhardt who is an expert with over 22 years experience in big data analysis and more than 11 years experience with R.

 Dates and more information